mgk2014/RepData_PeerAssessment1/PA1_template.md

 ## 61 2012-11-30          NaN             NA
 ```

+#### Observation:
-Observation: While mean indicates a reasonable spread the median is 0 across the days.
-This could be due to large number of readins with 0 values.
+While mean indicates a reasonable spread the median is 0 across the days.
+This is due to large number of readins with 0 values.

-### Task 3 - Average Daily Pattern
+## Task 3 - Average Daily Pattern

-#### 3a.
+### 3a.
 Time series plot of 5 minute intervals

 Time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)